guoyu07/EthanDENG/README.md

 The Stack of LaTeX and some other resources, for example, the markdown files, md files, image of our posts.

-For more info please visit:
+For more information please visit:

 + [ElegantLaTeX](http://elegantlatex.org/)